DariaZvarich/banking_tech/lib/designRecipe.md

                             - date (String): The date of the deposit in the format 'dd/mm/yyyy'.
             - Return Value: None
             - Description:  Adds a deposit transaction to the transaction history.
-                            Validates the amount and date.
+                            Validates the amount, checks invalid deposit amount, and updates the balance.
 Updates the balance.

         * withdraw Method:
             - Parameters:   - amount (Number): The amount to be withdrawn.
                             - date (String): The date of the withdrawal in the format 'dd/mm/yyyy'.
             - Return Value: None
             - Description: Adds a withdrawal transaction to the transaction history.
-                            Validates the amount, checks for insufficient balance, and updates the balance.
+                            Validates the amount, checks for insufficient balance or invalid withdrawal amount, and updates the balance.

         * calculateBalance Method:
             - Parameters: None